Ornithopter: Wing design

 An ornithopter's flapping wings and their motion through the air are designed to maximize the amount of lift generated within limits of weight, material strength and mechanical complexity.
 A flexible wing material can increase efficiency while keeping the driving mechanism simple.
 In wing designs with the spar sufficiently forward of the airfoil that the aerodynamic center is aft of the elastic axis of the wing, aeroelastic deformation causes the wing to move in a manner close to its ideal efficiency (in which pitching angles lag plunging displacements by approximately 90 degrees.)
 Flapping wings increase drag and are not as efficient as propeller-powered aircraft.
 Some designs achieve increased efficiency by applying more power on the down stroke than on the upstroke, as do most birds.

 In order to achieve the desired flexibility and minimum weight, engineers and researchers have experimented with wings that require carbon fiber, plywood, fabric, and ribs, with a stiff, strong trailing edge.
 Any mass located aft of the empennage reduces the wing's performance, so lightweight materials and empty space are used where possible.
 To minimize drag and maintain the desired shape, choice of a material for the wing surface is also important.
 In DeLaurier's experiments, a smooth aerodynamic surface with a double-surface airfoil is more efficient at producing lift than a single-surface airfoil.

 Other ornithopters do not necessarily act like birds or bats in flight.
 Typically birds and bats have thin and cambered wings to produce lift and thrust.
 Ornithopters with thinner wings have a limited angle of attack but provide optimum minimum-drag performance for a single lift coefficient.

 Although hummingbirds fly with fully extended wings, such flight is not feasible for an ornithopter.
 If an ornithopter wing were to fully extend and twist and flap in small movements it would cause a stall, and if it were to twist and flap in very large motions, it would act like a windmill causing an inefficient flying situation.

 A team of engineers and researchers called "Fullwing" has created an ornithopter that has an average lift of over 8 pounds, an average thrust of 0.88 pounds, and a propulsive efficiency of 54%.
 The wings were tested in a low-speed wind tunnel measuring the aerodynamic performance, showing that the higher the frequency of the wing beat, the higher the average thrust of the ornithopter.

 In fiction

-Ornithopters have been depicted in fiction several times, including Frank Herbert's Dune series, where they are the primary form of transportation in the desert setting.
+Ornithopters have been depicted in fiction several times, including Frank Herbert's Dune series, where they are the primary form of air transportation used by House Atreides in the desert climate of the planet Arrakis.